ncatlab/nlab-content/pages/5/4/2/0/245/content.md

 A commutative [[monoid]] is the same as a monoid [[internalization|in the category of]] monoids.
 Similarly, a braided monoidal category is equivalent to a monoidal-category object (that is, a [[pseudomonoid]]) in the monoidal 2-category of monoidal categories.
 This result goes back to the [1986 paper by Joyal and Street](http://maths.mq.edu.au/~street/JS1.pdf).
+(There is also a notion of [[braided pseudomonoid]] that specializes directly in [[Cat]] to braided monoidal categories.)

 A braided monoidal category is equivalently a category that is equipped with the structure of an [[algebra over an operad|algebra over]] the [[little cubes operad|little 2-cubes operad]].